-Opt-Outs for Industrial Customers and Certain Commercial Customers
+Opt-Out Eligibility Requirement for Industrial Customers and Certain Commercial Customers

-- 39. Pursuant to Commission Rule R8-69(d), commercial customers with annual consumption of 1,000,000 kWh or greater in the billing months of the prior calendar year and all industrial customers may, by meeting certain requirements, elect not to participate in DSM/EE measures for which cost recovery is allowed through the DSM/EE rider and the DSM/EE EMF rider.
-For purposes of application of this option, a customer is defined as a metered account billed under a single application of a Company rate tariff.
-For commercial accounts, once one account meets the opt-out eligibility requirement, all other accounts billed to the same entity with lesser annual usage located on the same or contiguous properties are also eligible to opt out of the DSM/EE rider and the DSM/EE EMF rider. - 42.
-Pursuant to the Commission's Orders in Docket No. E-7, Sub 938, eligible non-residential customers may opt out of either or both of the DSM and EE categories of programs for one or more vintage years, as well as opt back into either or both the categories for a later vintage year.
-If a customer opts back into the DSM category, it cannot opt out again for three years; however, a customer has the freedom to opt in or out of the EE category for each vintage year.
-Additionally, if a customer opts out of paying the Rider for a vintage year after one or more in which the customer was "opted in"; the Company can charge the customer subsequent DSM/EE and DSM/EE EMF Riders only for those vintage years in which the customer actually participated in a DSM/EE program.
+- 35.- -37.
+Commercial customers with annual consumption of 1,000,000 kWh or greater in the billing months of the prior calendar year and all industrial customers that implement or will implement alternative DSM/EE Measures may, consistent with Commission Rule R8-69(d), elect to not participate in any utility-offered DSM/EE Measures and, after written notification to the utility, will not be subject to the DSM/EE rider and DSM/EE EMF rider.
+For purposes of application of this option, a customer is defined to be a metered account billed under a single application of a Company rate tariff.
+For commercial accounts, once one account meets the opt-out eligibility requirement, all other accounts billed to the same entity with lesser annual usage located on the same or contiguous properties are also eligible to opt-out of the DSM/EE rider and DSM/EE EMF rider.
+Since these rates are included in the rate tariff charges, customers electing this option shall receive a DSM and/or EE credit on their monthly bill statement. - 36.
+38. Opt-out eligible customers that have received DSM/EE Program incentives will be subject to the applicable DSM/EE rider and DSM/EE EMF rider billings for a period of no less than 36 months. - 39.
+Eligible non-residential customers may opt out of either or both of the DSM and EE categories of Programs as well as opt back into either or both.
+If a customer receives Program incentives from a Company DSM or EE Program, that customer must opt-in for a period of no less than 36 months.
+A customer receiving Program incentives from a DSM Program will be required to pay the DSM portion of the DSM/EE Rider for a period of not less than 36 months.
+A customer receiving Program incentives from